DanielRomeroResano/CarlaImageSegmentation/README.md

   - Model Evaluation (TestModels.ipynb):
     - The models trained are stored into .h5 files now this file loads them and test them against a real or simulated dataset.

+  -Previous Train Unets folder shows the results of running the trainAll jupyter for each of the models (please note that Unet is the example in the main folder)

 Note: .h5 files & dataset cannot be uploaded into gitlab due to their file size, therefore you´ll need to run the whole code for testing things out.